 Have you noticed your child has been snoring?
 This may be a symptom of sleep disordered breathing, airway or orthodontic issues.
-In this post, our orthodontists in BC and Alberta discuss how these may be related - and what you can do next.
+In this post, our orthodontists in BC discuss how these may be related - and what you can do next.

 Why is my child snoring?